london-newyork/london-newyork/README.md

 I'm Y.I from Japan.

-Now I'm forcusing on studying Next.js/React.js/TypeScript and so on.
+Now, To be a Front-end developer or Full-stack developer,I'm forcusing on studying Next.js/React.js/TypeScript/Node.js and so on.

 If you like it, would you contact me?